-- No effect on grade point average (GPA).

-- 1. This course must be repeated.
+This course must be repeated.

-- This course does not impact GPA but does count toward rate of progress.
+- This course does not impact GPA but does count toward rate of progress. - 3.
+Applicable to military withdrawals only.

 Clinical Program Content Courses

 The official letter grading scale for the Dental Hygiene, Physical Therapist Assistant, Respiratory Therapy, and Surgical Technology programs (technical courses only) is as follows: